francoisdevlin/devlinsf-clojure-utils/docs/sql-utils.markdown

     (where-clause {"id" 1}) => "id=1"

+## AND, OR & IN

+I have found the following statements to be true for 99% of my queries.

+* AND is used to restrict multiple columns.

+	`Find a record with city='Philadelphia' AND job='software nerd'`

+* OR is used to span multiple values in the same column.

+	`Find a record with (city='Philadelphia' OR city='Washington DC') AND job='software nerd'`

+* IN is functional equivalent to OR in this case.

+As such, I've decided to implement AND & IN, but not OR.
+Like I said, this covers 99% of what I do.
+I'll gladly look at any reasonable patches to add OR functionality.

+### AND

 Mutliple keys are expanded with AND.
 I have found AND to be much more useful than OR when querying on multiple columns.

 	(where-clause {:id 1 :name "Sean"}) => "id=1 AND name=\"Sean\""

+### IN

-However, suppose we want to know everyone named "Sean" or "Bill".
+Suppose we want to know everyone named "Sean" or "Bill".
 This can be done simply by placing and array in the conditions map

-	(where-clause {:name ["Sean" "Bill"}) => "name IN (\"Sean\", \"Bill\")"
+	(where-clause {:name ["Sean" "Bill"]}) => "name IN (\"Sean\", \"Bill\")"

-Notice how the array is expanded to an IN statement.
-This is a more concise way of using OR for multiple values in the same column (which is my main use for OR).

 #TO DO